Types of Academic Misconduct at Assiniboine and the Workplace

 Academic Misconduct

 Academic misconduct may take place when the six fundamental values of academic integrity aren’t being adhered to.
-At ACC, all of our stakeholders receive education about academic integrity.
+At Assiniboine, all of our stakeholders receive education about academic integrity.
 This could be a module like what we have here in class sessions for students or professional development sessions for staff, instructors, or administrators.
 We also do a lot of work to prevent and reduce the possibility of academic misconduct before it occurs.
 This could mean using different software and technologies, or even the way your assignments, tests, or exams are designed.

 More information on academic integrity, the different types of academic misconduct, and how to prevent them can be found in the Academic Integrity for Students guide.
 You will have seen the link in this module, and we’ll see it again later on.
 On the left-hand side of this guide you will see several different types of academic misconduct.